When is the Africa Cup of Nations 2023?

 Normally star-studded affairs, Caf always makes sure to invite legends of African football past and present to their draws.

-Expect to see Ivorian heroes such as Didier Drogba and Yaya Toure in attendance, both of whom played as the Elephants beat Ghana to claim a second Nations Cup title for their country in 2015.
+Expect to see Ivorian heroes such as Kolo and Yaya Toure in attendance, both of whom played as the Elephants beat Ghana to claim a second Nations Cup title for their country in 2015.

 When could Premier League stars be away?